rabbiabe/dsf-oscillator-pico/README.md

 Example Program
 ===
-The example code implements monophonic oscillator with a built-in ADS envelope (I'm sure I could have worked out how to get R into that envelope but I didn't feel like working so hard for it) and support for USB-MIDI controllers.
+The example code implements a dual-mode monophonic oscillator with a built-in ADS envelope (I'm sure I could have worked out how to get R into that envelope but I didn't feel like working so hard for it) and support for USB-MIDI controllers.
+I built up the example so it could function completely independently, but the controls themselves are not super intuitive.
+For something like a Eurorack module you could go as simple as just three CV inputs for carrier, modulator, and `param_a`.

+### Standard Mode
+As a basic demonstration of the DSF Oscillator, Standard Mode uses the MIDI input note as carrier frequency and then supplies a modulator frequency that is either double or half the carrier when `isHarmonic` is `true`; when `isHarmonic` is `false`, the modulator frequency is also multiplied by `sqrt(2)` to create inharmonic tones.
+In Standard Mode there are buttons to control the modulator's multiplier and harmony as well as the envelope direction.

+### Strange Mode
+The DSF Oscillator opens the door to many more possibilities.
+To demonstrate just one, Strange Mode uses a fixed carrier frequency and then uses the MIDI input note as modulator.
+To switch into Strange Mode, press the rotary encoder button.
+Turning the encoder will select a carrier note.
+The code here implements 8 carrier notes because I had 8 pins left to use as LED indicators: C through B and then Bb as the final mode because jazz (yes, it's out of note order but it also seemed confusing to have just one flat.
+It's open source, do what you want with it).
+The envelope direction button still works in Strange Mode but the harmonic and multiplier functions have no effect.

 Hardware Setup
 ---